 Creating New Laws

-Each member of Congress serves on one or two committees and sub-committees within the House, and this is where the real work of passing new legislation happens.
-When a bill is first assigned to a committee, lawmakers spend weeks or months researching and writing the new law, carefully taking into consideration how it could be opposed or challenged by other members of the House, or by the Senate and the President.
-Hearings take place during which representatives have the opportunity to subpoena witnesses and question experts, and they could talk with other lawmakers about ways to eliminate obstacles prior to the legislation being placed up for a vote.
+A new law is first assigned to a committee or a subcommittee within the House where lawmakers carefully research and write it, taking into consideration how the legislation could be opposed or challenged by other members of the House, or by the Senate and the President.
+Hearings take place during which representatives have the opportunity to subpoena witnesses and question experts, and they could talk with other lawmakers about ways to eliminate obstacles prior to the new law being placed up for a vote.

 There are standing committees that are a permanent part of the House, joint committees with members of the House and Senate working together, and select committees that adjourn when their task is complete.

 At the start of a new Congress, the House elects representatives to these key leadership positions:

 The Speaker is elected from the majority party.
 He or she is responsible for assigning representatives to the standing and joint committees within the House, and is present during House sessions, counting votes and signing the new legislation that is passed on to the Senate for a vote.
 The Speaker is second in the line of succession to the presidency